 CBF notifies suspension, and Stnio misses Cruzeiro against CSA; understand

-Abhishek Pratap 2 hours agoSportsComments Off on CBF notifies suspension, and Stnio misses Cruzeiro against CSA; understand1 Views
+Abhishek Pratap 1 hour agoSportsComments Off on CBF notifies suspension, and Stnio misses Cruzeiro against CSA; understand3 Views

 Cruzeiro was notified by the Brazilian Football Confederation (CBF) that striker Stnio will not be able to play against CSA, this Wednesday (20), at 7 pm, at the Rei Pel stadium, for the 18th round of Serie B. from playing due to the accumulation of yellow cards applied while playing in Italy.